DLV111/TheAnimalFarmAutomation/README.md

 When you run this program for the very first time you need to create the config file.

-If you already use my drip automation located here https://github.com/DLV111/DripCompound then you can use th same config file, just make sure you back it up first before running for the first time.
+If you already use my drip automation located here https://github.com/DLV111/DripCompound then you can use the same config file, just make sure you back it up first before running for the first time.

-This will create the template file in /tmp/my_config.ini - As mentioned if you already use the drip wallet, it should justdd in the piggybank sections
+This will create the template file in /tmp/my_config.ini - As mentioned if you already use the drip wallet, it should just add in the piggybank sections

 ``` bash
 $ docker run --rm -ti -v /tmp/:/config/ -v "$PWD":/usr/src/myapp dlv111/crypto-web3:latest python piggybank.py -n /config/my_config.ini